MyNameIsMikeGreen/tech-notes/WIP/AwsSolutionsArchitect(Associate)CertificationNotes.md

 * Traffic within the same AZ is free
 * Traffic across AZs in the same region costs money per GB
   * If the traffic stays within the AWS network (i.e. is using private IP addresses, not touching the public internet), the cost is half as much as if it goes outside of the AWS network (i.e. public IP addresses, on the public internet for some of the journey).
-* Traffic to a different region charges cost money per GB
+* Traffic to a different region costs money per GB
 * Sending data into AWS is typically free
 * Sending data out of AWS typically costs